fiftysixtech/.github/profile/README.md

 # Fiftysix: The Decentralization Company

 Welcome!
-Our mission is to make blockchain technology accessible, efficient, and reliable through robust decentralization.
+Our mission is to make blockchain technology accessible, efficient, and reliable through decentralization.
 We're dedicated to supporting the blockchain ecosystem by building, hosting, and educating on decentralized networks.

 ## Manifesto